Teachinghearts |

 He is our constant companion, who accompanies us everywhere.

-He helps people by teaching them about God, He gives the church gifts to help us in this
+He helps people by teaching them about God.

 He prays for us and with us, interpreting our prayers to a heart felt, gut wrenching, agonizing cry that we cannot express.